Hamid6426/taskhub/README-TASK-SIMPLIFIED.md

 - Angular 17+ (standalone components, Signals where appropriate)
 - Lazy-loaded routing
-- Styling with Tailwind CSS or SCSS (responsive, accessible)
+- Styling with Bootstrap or Tailwind CSS or SCSS (responsive, accessible)

 ## Features